 References to the Tongkat Ali (Eurycoma longifolia) plant go back many hundreds of years, but Burkill (in his 1935 Dictionary of the Economic Products of the Malay Peninsula) noted that ‘Bedara Laut’ (another name for the plant) had a variety of uses.

 Tongkat Ali is prepared in an infusion as a gargle.

 In a draught taken orally.

 To treat fluid build-up around the organs.

 For impaired liver function.

 For serious bacterial infections.

-The roots of the plant have a number of different chemical compounds that affect the body differently, with some affecting how the body produces testosterone.
-Tongkat ali contains quassinoids, alkaloids, canthin-6-one, -carboline alkaloids, biphenylneolignans, squalene derivatives.
+The Tongkat Ali (Eurycoma longifolia) roots of the plant have a number of different chemical compounds that affect the body differently, with some affecting how the body produces testosterone.
+Tongkat Ali contains quassinoids, alkaloids, canthin-6-one, -carboline alkaloids, biphenylneolignans, squalene derivatives.